PALS Chapter 9: Shock Practice Test

 Pediatric Advanced Life Support PALS Chapter 9: Shock Practice Test Questions, Answers, Quiz.
 Shock is defined as a condition in which peripheral tissues and end organs do not receive adequate oxygen and nutrients.

 While it is sometimes used interchangeably with severe hypotension, shock does not only occur in the setting of severely low blood pressure.
-Importantly, the body will attempt to compensate for shock through various mechanisms, most commonly through increased heart rate.
+Notably, the body attempts to compensate for shock through various mechanisms, most commonly by increasing heart rate.

 • HYPOVOLEMIC: Low blood volume, often due to hemorrhage or fluid shifting out of the vasculature